Chandler Bing: Appearances

 Chandler is brash, zany, and estranged from both of his parents.
 He suffers from commitment issues, brought on by growing up in a broken home with no idea of what a stable marriage looks like, can be neurotic and extremely defensive, with humor as his shield.
-Chandler also views everything associated with his parents' divorce in a negative light, specifically Thanksgiving when his parents revealed their separation over a turkey as his father planned to run away with the bus boy.
+Chandler also views everything associated with his parents' divorce in a negative light, specifically Thanksgiving when his parents revealed their separation over a turkey as his father planned to run away with the house boy.

 Both of Chandler's parents are extremely promiscuous, and he has made several allusions to having caught them during sexual acts.
 Most of these involve his father with other men.
-Among other things, he alludes to having witnessed orgies by the time he was seven years old, and playing "the far left" background dancer during his father's rendition of It's Raining Men when he was growing up.
+Among other things, he alludes to having witnessed orgies by the time he was seven years old, and playing "the far left" background dancer during his father's rendition of "It's Raining Men" when he was growing up.
 His mother Nora is a world famous writer of erotic novels, which is demonstrated when Rachel's short-term boyfriend Paolo – who is Italian and barely speaks any English – is shown to know her.

 Chandler began smoking when he was nine years old after his parents announced their divorce.
 Chandler is first seen smoking during the first season and is chastised by his friends for breaking his non-smoking streak of three years.
 He does a fairly good job at controlling his habit throughout the series' run, although a few times he cannot resist temptation and has a single cigarette or just a single drag off someone else's.
 His only major relapse occurs in season 9 when he stays in Oklahoma four days a week for work and smoked "three cartons in three days" because all his colleagues lit up during work meetings.
 He promises Monica never to smoke again, and is not seen smoking in the series after this point.
-But, there is evidence of him still smoking in Season 10 when Monica caught the smell of cigarettes on him after he came home from seeing the house Monica and Chandler buys in Westchester.
+But, there is evidence of him still smoking in Season 10 when Monica caught the smell of cigarettes on him after he came home from seeing the house Monica and Chandler buy in Westchester.
 Chandler does not deny the allegation.

 Chandler's main catchphrase is starting sentences with "Could that BE any more..."